Medical Policy: 07.01.21

 The Epworth Sleepiness Scale (ESS), a short self-administered questionnaire that asks patients "How likely are you to doze off or fall asleep in the following situations, in contrast to feeling just tired?”

 The patient rates his or her likelihood of falling asleep in these 8 different situations as: 0 (would never doze), 1 (slight chance of dozing), 2 (moderate chance of dozing), or 3 (high chance of dozing).
 The maximum score is 24, and a score of 10 or below is considered normal.

 The final diagnosis of OSA rests on a combination of clinical evaluation and objective criteria to identify those levels of obstruction that are considered to be clinically significant.
-The gold standard diagnostic test for sleep disorders is considered a polysomnogram, performed in a sleep laboratory.
-A standard polysomnogram, supervised by a trained sleep technician, typically requires the following physiologic signals:
+The gold standard diagnostic test for sleep disorders is considered a polysomnogram (sleep study), which can be done in an accredited facility or sleep laboratory or in the home.

 Minimum of 7 channels including EEG, EOG, EMG, ECG/heart rate, airflow, respiratory effort and oxygen saturation

 Home sleep test (HST) type III portable monitor, unattended